The most important component of mediation is that it is a voluntary process that the parties or the mediator can end at any time.

 The parties sign the mediation agreement and I provide the parties with information to ensure they are both fully informed with respect to the issues to be mediated.
 We discuss mediation objectives and establish the ground rules for communication during the mediation process.
 Lastly, we determine whether more than one session will be required.
 Lawyers are welcome to attend the mediation session(s) with their clients if both parties agree.

-Once the parties have agreed on how the issues are to be resolved, I will prepare the agreement.
+Once the parties have agreed on how the issues are to be resolved, I may prepare the agreement if the parties would like me to do so.
 This is then provided directly to the lawyers for each party to obtain independent legal advice and sign the agreement.
 I do not provide the parties with any legal advice whatsoever.